-Arbor Day, the national celebration of trees, is a great occasion for gathering people around the joy of trees, the benefits of trees, and the need to plant and care for them.
+Arbor Day, a national day to plant and celebrate trees, was established in 1872 by J. Sterling Morton.
+Arbor Day is a great occasion for gathering people around the joy of trees, the benefits of trees, and the need to plant and care for them.

-School groups and classes can use prepared curricula or participate in field trips about the biology and benefits of trees, meeting STEM curriculum requirements.
+- Bring trees to students: Grow lifelong tree lovers by using prepared curricula or participate in field trips about the biology and benefits of trees, meeting STEM curriculum requirements.